Easy day trips from Hikkaduwa, Sri Lanka

 The southern coast of Sri Lanka welcomes a host of migrating whales between November and April each year.
 From humpback and sperm whales, to the majestic blue whale - the largest animal known to exist on earth - a chance to go whale watching in Sri Lanka should not be missed.
 You will also likely see pods of dolphins and, depending on the trip you book, be able to take a dip in the deep blue sea with a swimming stop.
 Both full and half day trips can be arranged easily from Hikkaduwa, although Mirissa, some 60 km to the southwest, is the most popular departure point for whale watching expeditions.

-If you're planning a trip to Sri Lanka for some winter sun, don't miss the latest online offers and discounts from Thomson, which has a number of resorts across the island, including one in Hikkaduwa, that can be accessed direct from London Gatwick.
+If you're planning a trip to Sri Lanka for some winter sun, don't miss the latest online offers and discounts from TUI, which has a number of resorts across the island, including one in Hikkaduwa, that can be accessed direct from London Gatwick.
 Don't forget to check out our Hikkaduwa weather guide, and see our pick of when to go for the best weather.

 Get FREE travel offers